coreboot/coreboot/Documentation/payloads.md

 There is various software in that space that is either explicitly written as payload or can be made to work as one.

+## ELF

+Executable and linking format (ELF) compatible static linked binaries can be loaded as payload.
+ELF binaries are loaded through the [SELF] boot mechanism.

 ## SeaBIOS

 [SeaBIOS](https://www.seabios.org) is an open source implementation of